Study Management

 Example: For a study on urban mobility, you might upload an image of a city map and provide a contact email like mobility.study@university.edu.

-Saving and Publishing a Study
+Saving and Publishing

 As you edit your study, you can save your progress at any time by clicking the "Save" button in the top-right corner of the edit page.
 Saving ensures your changes are preserved without making the study live.